User Guide Cancel

 Example: Knife tool

-The Knife tool cuts objects along a freehand path you draw with the tool, dividing objects into their component-filled faces.
+The Knife tool cuts objects along a freehand path you draw with it, dividing them into their component-filled faces.
 (A face is an area undivided by a line segment.)

 2. Do one of the following: